 Rather than focusing on goals that are attainable and realistic, savvy entrepreneurs know that the key to incredible success lies in creating big lofty goals that feel out of reach—maybe even UN-attainable.

-They don’t strive to earn 10% more than last year.
-They want 50% or even 100% more.
-They stretch themselves.
-They find new—and better—ways to do things, so they don’t have to work twice as hard, but they remain open to the possibility of doing so—at least in the short term—when it’s necessary.
+When it comes to goal setting for entrepreneurs who dream big, we don’t strive to earn 10% more than last year.
+We want 50% or even 100% more.
+We stretch ourselves.
+We find new—and better—ways to do things, so they don’t have to work twice as hard, but we remain open to the possibility of doing so—at least in the short term—when it’s necessary.

 So push your boundaries.
 When it comes to goal setting for entrepreneurs; Set big, DREAMY goals.
 Even if you fail, you’ll be much further ahead than those SMART goals would leave you.